manojghorela/UGP/README.md

 1) Install opencv

+2) Save facedet.py in the directory "/opencv/samples/python/"
+   Or
-2) Save files in the directory "/opencv/samples/python/" Or Instead of step 2 paste this file in the same directory as (facedetect.py) //your opencv will have a facedetect.py
+   Instead of step 2 paste this file in the same directory as (facedetect.py) //your opencv will have a facedetect.py

 3) Install openface from github